taehyunzzz/background_processing/README.md

 # Background Subtraction with OpenCV MOG2
 Remove background from your image using OpenCV MOG2.
 You can also replace your background with a whole new image.
 Randomizing background of an object will enhance learning for one-shot object detection models such as YOLO.
-This code allows processing of multiple images at once.
+This code allows you to process multiple images at once.
 Original source code acquired from [opencv tutorial](https://docs.opencv.org/master/d1/dc5/tutorial_background_subtraction.html).

 ## 1. Requirements
 ```